 - The branch is the main court of arbitration for all disputes in a local area.

-- A branch reserves the right to suspend and/or expel members by majority decision for infractions against the constitution, guidelines or program of the Connolly Youth Movement.
+- A branch reserves the right to suspend and/or expel members by majority decision for infractions against the constitution, guidelines or programme of the Connolly Youth Movement.

 - If a member is not satisfied with the disciplinary procedure of the branch they are entitled to appeal both to the National Executive Committee and the National Congress within 21 days of their suspension and/or expulsion.

 - The NEC can if needed establish an ad-hoc disciplinary committee comprised of one non-voting NEC member and four non-NEC members to examine, interview and make a recommendation on the decision made by the a) branch or b) NEC on disciplinary matters.

 - The Connolly Youth Movement maintains a fraternal relationship with Connolly Youth societies present in universities.

 - The National Executive Committee is empowered to interpret these rules and subsequently lay down procedures as seen fit and necessary.